kitnil/awesome/README.md

 - [Marketing-for-Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) - A curated collection of marketing articles & tools to grow your product.
 - [awesome-c](https://github.com/aleksandar-todorovic/awesome-c) - Continuing the development of awesome-c list on GitHub
 - [modern-js-cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet) - Cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
+- [geiser](https://github.com/jaor/geiser) - emacs and scheme talk to each other
 - [htaccess](https://github.com/phanan/htaccess) - A collection of useful .htaccess snippets.
 - [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [awesome-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram